GovStackWorkingGroup/bb-workflow/spec/4-key-digital-functionalities.md

    executes the process when told to by another application.
 4. Parallel processing of workflow process instances is an optional useful feature to support scaling requirements for production deployments.
 WFbb is not prescriptive on technologies and/or patterns that may be employed to support such capabilities, which may include, for example, multi-threading, service workers and/or message queues e.t.c
 5. While workflow process start and stop capabilities have been listed as key digital functionalities, WFbb is not prescriptive on possible transcation management processes (e.g durability, rollbacks), state management, memory object clean-ups, garbage collection, alerts and/or general data management routines that should be considered to facilitate safe, reliable and predictable stoppage of workflow processes.
+Workflow Building Block candidates must provide an API which allows another application or developer to find a list of all available workflow processes for a given project or workspace.